 - 2 tablespoons grass-fed butter

-- Heat the olive oil in a pot over medium high heat.
+- Heat the olive oil in a large skillet over medium high heat.
 Sauté the chicken, and season with basil, salt and pepper, about 3 minutes on each side.
 Remove the chicken and set aside.

 - Remove the chicken and cook another 5 minutes to allow the sauce to thicken.
 Stir in the mascarpone cheese and cook an additional 5 minutes or until thickened.
 Add the chicken back in just to heat it through.
 Top with a garnish of parsley and serve along side your favorite Keto-friendly veggie or salad!